AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 <a href="./17.html" class="button">More ▶️</a>

 #### 18. Common Category Detection
-<p class="justified">To suggest relevant tags or playlists, we compute the least common ancestor in our category hierarchy via binary lifting—finding the most specific shared genre among related videos or channels.</p>
+<p class="justified">To suggest relevant tags or playlists, we compute the least common ancestor in our category hierarchy via binary lifting, finding the most specific shared genre among related videos or channels.</p>
 **Design Technique / Algorithm:** Binary Lifting for LCA<br>
 <a href="./18.html" class="button">More ▶️</a>

 #### 19. Fair Playlist Shuffle
-<p class="justified">Within any playlist, the Johnson–Trotter algorithm generates a full permutation sequence before repeating—guaranteeing each video appears once per cycle and avoiding unintended bias.</p>
+<p class="justified">Within any playlist, the Johnson–Trotter algorithm generates a full permutation sequence before repeating, guaranteeing each video appears once per cycle and avoiding unintended bias.</p>
 **Design Technique / Algorithm:** Johnson–Trotter Algorithm<br>
 <a href="./19.html" class="button">More ▶️</a>